bremor/bonaire_myclimate/info.md

 The `Bonaire MyClimate` climate platform is a reverse engineered implementation of the MyClimate app which is used to control the WiFi module of a Bonaire heating and/or cooling system.
 This is in no way associated with the company Bonaire and comes with no guarantees or warranty.
 Use at your own risk.

-## Manual Installation
-To add Bonaire MyClimate to your installation, create this folder structure in your /config directory:
-- “custom_components/bonaire_myclimate”.

-Then, drop the following files into that folder:
-- \_\_init__.py
-- manifest.json
-- climate.py
-- BonairePyClimate/\_\_init__.py
-- BonairePyClimate/bonairepyclimate.py

-## HACS Support
-You will need to add this repository manually to HACS, repository URL is https://github.com/bremor/bonaire_myclimate

 ## Prerequisites
 ### Hardware
 You must have the Bonaire Wifi Module installed and connected to your Wifi.